 Except with regard to the exercise of the right to redeem OP units and certain "permitted transfers" (generally among related individuals or entities) under our operating partnership's partnership agreement, no limited partner may transfer OP units without our prior written consent, as general partner of our operating partnership, which consent may be withheld in our sole discretion.
-Our operating partnership's partnership agreement provides that we shall take such actions, if any, that are reasonably necessary or appropriate to prevent our operating partnership from being classified as a publicly traded partnership and, except as provided otherwise in the partnership agreement, to permit our operating partnership to insure that at least one of the Safe Harbors is met.
+Our operating partnership is partnership agreement provides that we shall take such actions, if any, that are reasonably necessary or appropriate to prevent our operating partnership to insure that at least one of the Safe Harbors is met.
 We may exercise our authority, as general partner, under the partnership agreement to impose limitations on the right to redeem OP units only to the extent that outside tax counsel provides to us an opinion to the effect that, in the absence of such limitation or restriction, there is a significant risk that our operating partnership will be treated as a publicly traded partnership and, by reason thereof, taxable as a corporation.
 These limitations, if imposed, could adversely affect the interests of holders of OP units.